anaruz-source/capstone-travel-app/README.md

 ## More standing out assets:

-- Logo and favicon is there
+- Logo and favicon are there
 - MVC Pattern
 - multipage app using twig templates engine
 - using noSQL DB (mongodb) with compass to hold user data, trips, destinations...